botswin/BotCloud/DISCLAIMER.md

 - BotCloud may experience downtime, API changes, or feature adjustments without prior notice.
 - Compatibility with specific targets is not guaranteed; external websites may change detection logic at any time.
 - The service does not guarantee anonymity or undetectability.
-Customers are responsible for any legal or regulatory fallout stemming from their actions.
+Customers are responsible for any legal or regulatory fallout stemming from their privacy or automation work.

 ## Liability & Indemnification